 This article explains the details of these forms of third-party liability for alcohol-related accidents in Vermont.

 Vermont Revised Statutes Title 7, Section 501 is the state's dram shop law.
 Dram shop liability applies if a vendor sold or furnished alcohol to a patron who subsequently causes an accident if vendor sold or furnished the alcohol to the patron:

-It's easy to see why Vermont's laws on third party liability for an alcohol-related accident are considered some of the most liberal in the nation.
+It's easy to see why Vermont's laws on third-party liability for an alcohol-related accident are considered some of the most liberal in the nation.
 The laws of most states are far more restrictive.

 Here is an example of Vermont's dram shop laws at work.
 Suppose that Dana stops at Bill's Bar on her way home from work.
 Bill the bartender serves Dana several strong drinks.
 Finally, Dana leaves the bar and tries to walk down the front steps, but she stumbles and falls, bumping into Pamela and knocking them both down the steps.
 Both Dana and Pamela are injured in the fall.

-Pamela may bring a personal injury claim directly against Dana for her injuries.
-Pamela may also bring a dram shop claim against Bill's Bar for serving Dana alcohol even when it would have been reasonable to assume Dana was intoxicated after several drinks.
+Pamela can bring a personal injury claim directly against Dana for her injuries.
+Pamela can also bring a dram shop claim against Bill's Bar for serving Dana alcohol even after she was already apparently intoxicated.

 The types of damages available in a dram shop or social host liability case depend on the specific injuries and losses suffered in the accident.
 Common types of compensation sought in these cases include:

 Vermont has a statute of limitations that effectively limits the time a prospective plaintiff has to file a dram shop or social host liability lawsuit.
-These kinds of cases must be filed in Vermont's civil court system within two years of the date of injury.
-If you don't get your case filed before the two-year deadline passes, the defendant is sure to file a motion to dismiss your lawsuit whenever you do get around to filing it, and the court is almost certain to grant the motion.
+These kinds of cases generally must be filed in Vermont's civil court system within two years of the date of injury.
+However, always contact an attorney as soon as possible to ensure your legal rights are protected.